windycom/windy-plugin-template/README.md

     + description, describes what your plugin does
     + author and repository reflects your name and where the plugin hosted is
  2) Remove this `README.md` and put there few words about your plugin (and maybe some screenshot if you want).
 The text from README file will be used in our planned plugins gallery.
- 3) Publish your plugin as npm package by `npm publish`
+ 3) Publish your plugin as npm package by `npm publish`.
+(If you are not familiar with npm, create and account and login:  https://docs.npmjs.com/creating-a-new-npm-user-account.)
  4) Test your published npm package on [Windy's Plugin page](https://www.windy.com/plugins)
- 5) Let [us know in our community](https://community.windy.com/category/21/windy-plugins) about your new achievement
+ 5) Let [us know in our community](https://community.windy.com/category/21/windy-plugins) about your new achievement.
+ 6) Once you are satisfied with your plugin,  you can request permission for it to be approved.
+Your plugin will then be listed in the "windy.com/plugins" gallery,  and you will be able to use the url query string.
- 6) Commit your work and pull your repository back to GitHub.
+ 7) Commit your work and pull your repository back to GitHub.
 Rename your repository to reflect name of your plugin.

 ### Conditions
 It is strictly prohibited to use plugin to: